 - Are 18 years or older

 - Were released from prison or a correctional facility within the last 12 months

 - Are committed to fulfilling follow-up requirements for case

-All participants are taken through a comprehensive intake process to include:
+All participants are guided through a comprehensive intake process with:

 - Needs and Interventions Assessment